 No. Students are not permitted to have pets with them at Penland; this includes emotional support animals.
 If you work with an ADA compliant service animal, please contact the registrar.

 What is the housing like on campus?

 Penland housing is quite simple.
 Buildings are not air-conditioned—the climate is moderate and it is often cooler at night.
 Furnishing is basic: a bed and a place to put your clothes.
-Dormitories are housing units with between four and 13 beds per room (no bunks).
+“Hostel” housing is housing units with between four and 13 beds per room (no bunks).
 We do our best to match students with the type of housing they request and with students of similar age, but this is not always possible.
 Housing assignments are made on a first-come, first-served basis.
 We cannot guarantee requests for specific rooms or buildings.

 If I have a friend or spouse come with me, but they do not take a workshop, can they stay on campus with me?

-No. Penland has limited housing so we can only house students enrolled in workshops.
-We can provide a local accommodations list upon request.
+No. Penland has limited housing, so we can only house students enrolled in workshops.

 How do I apply if I want to take more than one workshop in a summer?